 I left Global Voices in May of last year and ever since have been cautiously dipping my toes in the world of philanthropy.
-For the past seven months I have been working as a full-time consultant for the Information and Latin America programs of Open Society Foundations, the philanthropic foundation of George Soros.
+For the past seven months I have been working as a full-time consultant for the Information and Latin America programs of Open Society Foundations, the private foundation of George Soros.
 I will continue to do so throughout this year, but unlike last year I am going to start writing about it.

 One of the reasons I wanted to get involved in philanthropy is because I’ve so long been a critic of its outdated practices.
 However, I also understand that there is an important gap left by classic market failure and ineffective government bureaucracy that philanthropy is in a position to help fill.
 It is this frustrating dissonance between what philanthropy could achieve and what it actually does that has tempted me to try to reform the beast from within.
 However, I’m now worried that by focusing more of my attention and energy on internal strategy and process issues I might become disconnected from the real world.
 So this is the first in a new series of posts that looks at what philanthropy is, what it does well, where it falls short, and how it can improve.
 As usual there will be a lot of criticism and cynicism tempered by idealism and optimism.
 In addition to highlighting the problems in philanthropy, I will also emphasize what I believe is important work that is often ignored.